What is product analytics?

 smolanalytics gives you funnels, retention, paths, and cohorts (plus web analytics) from one snippet or one endpoint.
 What makes it different is not the report list, every tool has those, but four choices about how you get the answer:

 - 4One binary.
-It is a single MIT-licensed Go binary, stdlib only, roughly 7 bytes per event, no Kafka, ClickHouse, or Postgres to run.
-Self-host it free forever, or use the hosted cloud.
+Your project runs as its own single Go binary, stdlib only, roughly 7 bytes per event, no Kafka, ClickHouse, or Postgres to run, and your data exports in one file any time.